stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 that I stared in fascination, wishing it would emerge further from the cavernous lair beneath me.

-  Then it   did   emerge&nbsp;.&nbsp;.&nbsp;. it   did   emerge, and at the sight I turned and fled into the darkness up the higher staircase that rose behind me; fled unknowingly up incredible steps and ladders and inclined planes to which no human sight or logic guided me, and which I must ever relegate to the world of dreams for want of any confirmation.
+  Then it   did   emerge . . . it   did   emerge, and at the sight I turned and fled into the darkness up the higher staircase that rose behind me; fled unknowingly up incredible steps and ladders and inclined planes to which no human sight or logic guided me, and which I must ever relegate to the world of dreams for want of any confirmation.
 It must have been dream, or the dawn would never have found me breathing on the sands of Gizeh before the sardonic dawn-flushed face of the Great Sphinx.

   The Great Sphinx!
-God!&mdash;that   idle question   I asked myself on that sun-blest morning before&nbsp;.&nbsp;.&nbsp;.   what huge and loathsome abnormality was the Sphinx originally carven to represent?
-Accursed is the sight, be it in dream or not, that revealed to me the supreme horror&mdash;the Unknown God of the Dead, which licks its colossal chops in the unsuspected abyss, fed hideous morsels by soulless absurdities that should not exist.
-The five-headed monster that emerged&nbsp;.&nbsp;.&nbsp;. that five-headed monster as large as a hippopotamus&nbsp;.&nbsp;.&nbsp;. the five-headed monster&mdash;  and that of which it is the merest fore paw.&nbsp;.&nbsp;.&nbsp;.
+God!--that   idle question   I asked myself on that sun-blest morning before . . .   what huge and loathsome abnormality was the Sphinx originally carven to represent?
+Accursed is the sight, be it in dream or not, that revealed to me the supreme horror--the Unknown God of the Dead, which licks its colossal chops in the unsuspected abyss, fed hideous morsels by soulless absurdities that should not exist.
+The five-headed monster that emerged . . . that five-headed monster as large as a hippopotamus . . . the five-headed monster--  and that of which it is the merest fore paw. . . .

   But I survived, and I know it was only a dream.